BBC-Esq/ctranslate2-faster-whisper-transcriber/README.md

 > If you intend to use CUDA acceleration, you must also install [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive).
   > * Unfortuantely, Ctranslate2 does not currentlly support gpu-acceleration on AMD GPUs or Apple's metal/mps.
 However, CPU acceleration still works.

-Download the latest releaze ZIP file, extract to a folder.
+Step1 - Download the latest releaze ZIP file, extract to a folder.

-Within the folder containing ```main.py```, create a command prompt and create a virtual environment by running:
+Step2 - Within the folder containing ```main.py```, create a command prompt and create a virtual environment by running:
 ```
 python -m venv .
 ```
   > NOTE: For any ```python``` commands in these instructions, if you installed Python 3 but still have Python 2 installed, you should use ```Python3``` when running the commands to make sure that the correct version of Python is used.

-Activate the virtual environment:
+Step3 - Activate the virtual environment:
 ```
 .\Scripts\activate
 ```
   > On linux run: ```source bin/activate```

-Upgrad Pip
+Step4 - Upgrade Pip
 ```
 python -m pip install --upgrade pip
 ```

-If you want to use CUDA acceleration run:
+Step5 - If you want to use CUDA acceleration run:
 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```

-Install additional requirements:
+Step6 - Install additional requirements:
 ```
 pip install -r requirements.txt
 ```